top of page

 1. During a coffee enema, caffeine is absorbed through the blood vessels in your intestinal wall.
 This triggers the smooth muscles in the intestines to contract and empty the bowels — making them great for constipation support!

-2. The compounds cafestol & kahweol in coffee are known to increase the levels of the potent anti0xidant glutathi0ne, known as “the mother of anti0xidants” due to its ability to combat oxidative damage.
+2. The compounds cafestol & kahweol in coffee are known to increase the levels of the potent antioxidant glutathi0ne, known as “the mother of anti0xidants” due to its ability to combat oxidative damage.

 3. Coffee enemas also help promote the release of bile, which enhances your body’s ability to filter out unwanted waste & toxins.